mpg/p256-m/README.md

 - The code is standard C99; it builds without warnings with `clang -Weverything` and `gcc -Wall -Wextra -pedantic`.
-- The code is small and well documented, including internal APIs: with the header file, it's less than 600 lines of code, and more than 600 lines of comments.
+- The code is small and well documented, including internal APIs: with the header file, it's less than 700 lines of code, and more lines of comments than of code.
 - However it _has not been reviewed_ independently so far, as this is a personal project.